 Without exception each team involved gained great learnings from the competition and incredible feedback from Amazon.
 Can’t wait for our next #WaracleHack now!

 At Waracle mobile app development we’re key advocates of voice and see it slotting in as one of the many digital products that will continue to evolve how we live with technology.
 With some great use cases for brands to tackle on Alexa, isn’t it time your brand looked into the possibilities of voice?
+If you would like to learn more about other trends affecting mobile app development, download one of our free whitepapers on mobile trends and mobile marketing.
 You need to be prepared for the next generation who are being brought up surrounded by voice technology, IoT and augmented reality.
 Contact us today!